-At Rio das Pedras the Brazilian food should be tasted frequently: fresh papaya, queijo minas (minas cheese, my favorite treat and discovery while visiting Brazil) banana milkshakes in the morning, white chocolate bread in the evening, grapes, and traditional manioc flour – I understand Club Med embraces the local fare at all of there 80 locations.
+At Rio das Pedras, Brazil, the food should be tasted frequently.
+Fresh papaya, queijo minas (minas cheese, my favorite treat and discovery while visiting Brazil) banana milkshakes in the morning, white chocolate bread in the evening, grapes, and traditional manioc flour.
+I understand Club Med embraces the local fare at all of there 80 locations.
 While I suggest lounging and playing at the many Club Med offerings, I recommend the excursions as a great way to see some of the local sites.
 During my stay, I visited Paraty, a charming colonial town, island hopped in the quiet waters of Costa Verde and of course, stopped in Rio for the sands at Copacabana and Ipenema.
 Yes, all available via Club Med’s excursion office.

 Of course, some things have stayed the same.
 The fun and talented service staff or “G.O.s” (Gentil Organisateurs) still mingle, encourage, and entertain their guests.
-Later, Maravilha cartoonishly wears a maid’s costume and begins to pretend to wash towels in the swimming pool, surrounded by confused sun worshipers and kids wearing floaties.
-He’s wrings out the clean towels in the main pool while a hundred swimmers look on, until he lets them all in on the joke.
+Later, Maravilha cartoonishly wears a maid’s costume and begins to pretend to wash towels in the swimming pool.
+Surrounded by confused sun worshipers and kids wearing floaties, his act is a work of art.
+He’s wrings out the clean towels in the main pool.
+While a hundred surprised swimmers look on, until he lets them all in on the joke.
 It’s all in a day of Club Med.